Pay-as-you-go health care: Uninsured people in Canada face sky-high bills, delays in treatment, doctors say

 Originally published on Jan.
 17, 2020

-Grace, who was diagnosed with stage three breast cancer, received her first chemotherapy treatment in late January, according to Dr. Paul Caulford.
-To date, he says 25 per cent of the money needed to pay for her treatment has been raised.
+Grace, who was diagnosed with stage three breast cancer, received her first chemotherapy treatment in late January 2020, according to Dr. Paul Caulford.
+He said Grace was responding well to the treatment.

 In a Scarborough, Ont., clinic, a woman receives test results with news no one wants to hear: she has stage three breast cancer.